-Organizations utilizing manual sourcing methods - such as gathering item prices in spreadsheets, corresponding with prospective bidders individually via email, and collecting numerous data separately from prospective suppliers - can face a time-consuming challenge to the sourcing of the most cost-effective and quality items.
-Without the proper tools, sourcing professionals cannot determine formal bids, RFPs, budget allowances, stock levels, current contracts, and contingencies in purchase order releases.
-Thankfully, sourcing professionals can utilize the following tools for seamless vendor management and requests to generate long-term sourcing success.
+Utilizing manual sourcing methods - such as gathering item prices in spreadsheets, corresponding with prospective bidders individually via email, leveraging paper-based RFPs, and collecting numerous data separately from pontential suppliers - can cause you to face a time-consuming challenge in sourcing quality and cost saving goods or services.
+Without the proper tools, sourcing professionals within your procurement team could fail to determine formal bids, RFPs, budget allowances, stock levels, current contracts, and contingencies in purchase order releases.
+Fortunately, you can utilize the following seven essential eSourcing software tools for seamless source-to-contract management success.

 As the end of the third fiscal quarter draws nearer, the fact remains that the manual management of contracts, vendors, bids, and purchase orders can prove difficult and ineffectual.
 Methods that involve paying per solicitation can grow quite costly.
 Here's how to unlock six key eProcurement software tools for procurement prosperity through the third fiscal quarter and beyond!